NachmanGoldman/live-chatroom/README.md

 # live-chatroom
-A java program that create a live chatroom
+A java program that creates a live chatroom

 ## Program structure